GiganteDev/GiganteDev/README.md

 # Hey 👋
-My name is Pedro Gabriel Gigante, I'm from Brazil 🌎 I'm developer.
+My name is Gabriel Gigante, I'm from Brazil 🌎 I'm developer.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.